digital-blueprint/handbook/docs/blueprints/greenlight.md

 This is a guide on how to set up the Relay API for Greenlight.

-!!! tip
-    You can find an example implementation on [relay-greenlight-api](https://gitlab.tugraz.at/dbp/relay/examples/relay-greenlight-api).

 #### Screenshot

 This is how this example will look like in the end.